optimusprime009/Exploring-Weather-Trends/README.md

 # Exploring-Weather-Trends
 ## 		UDACITY Data Analysis Nanodegree Project 01: Exploring Weather Trends.
 ## Summary
-##### In this project, i analyzed local and global temperature data and compare the temperature trends for the closest city from where i live which is 'Cairo' to overall global temperature trends.
+##### In this project, i analyzed local and global temperature data and compare the temperature trends for the  city  'Cairo' to overall global temperature trends.
-###### The city i live in was not exist in the data so i used the closest city to my country .

 ##### The goal is to create a visualization and prepare a write up describing the similarities and differences between global temperature trends and temperature trends in the closest big city to where i live.